jpjoshuapeter/Audiobook-wrapped/README.md

 ## Expected Input Data

 The app reads one worksheet at a time and looks for audiobook-related columns.
 Column matching is case-insensitive for the supported field names.
+The highlighted fields are required for full use of application

 ### Supported columns